-There is not a singular “right” way to position your feet on an adventure motorcycle when riding off-road.
+There is no singular “right” way to position your feet on an adventure motorcycle when riding off-road.
 However, there is a “range” of foot placement options available to match differing riding scenarios.
 Bike setup, foot size, peg choice, and terrain are just a few of the factors that influence the optimal foot position for an individual rider.
 In this post, we will explore common foot positioning options and evaluate each for comfort and efficiency.

 The most efficient way to position your foot on the peg of an adventure motorcycle is to contact the peg at the base of the ball of the foot.
 This allows foot position to be dynamic throughout the ride adjusting forward and back to compensate for terrain, cornering, obstacles, and rider preference.